-The Balthasar Neumann Choir and Ensemble are particularly keen to pass on their love of music to others.
+The Balthasar Neumann Choir and Orchestra are particularly keen to pass on their love of music to others.
 All involved find that instilling an enthusiasm for classical music in tomorrow’s concert audiences is a richly rewarding experience.
 Working on a piece of music within a group, learning to understand it and feeling oneself to be an important part of the whole within the framework of a performance are often the spark that triggers a lifelong fascination with music.
-As a result, many stages in the work of the Balthasar Neumann Choir and Ensemble include programmes and offers for schoolchildren.
+As a result, many stages in the work of the Balthasar Neumann Choir and Orchestra include programmes and offers for schoolchildren.
 Children of all ages and from every type of school are able to experience the rehearsals at close quarters.
-They work closely with Thomas Hengelbrock and the professional musicians in his choir and ensemble and learn to regard the music of the past as something immediate and alive.
-Two examples of our work are included here.
-If you are interested in our school projects, please get in touch.
+They work closely with Thomas Hengelbrock and the professional musicians in his choir and orchestra and learn to regard the music of the past as something immediate and alive.
+Several examples of our work are included here.

 The opportunity to encounter and engage with different art forms is an important part of the treatment of young psychiatric patients Child and Adolescent Psychiatry “Marzipanfabrik” in Hamburg, where such encounters complement other types of treatment.
 It is for this reason that, since 2019, the Balthasar Neumann Academy has been creating various opportunities to work with its members in Hamburg: the children and adolescents of the clinic have the chance to attend rehearsals and concerts of the Balthasar Neumann Ensembles.
 Scholarship-holders at the Academy also develop special concerts and other formats in which they can meet these young patients and receive themselves coaching by Michael Schulte-Markwort, director of the institute.